palewire/first-python-notebook/docs/remix/index.rst

     my_prop = 'PROPOSITION 062- DEATH PENALTY.
 INITIATIVE STATUTE.'

 Now I go to the Run menu at the top of the notebook and selected "Run All Cells."
-Wait a few seconds and, boom, you'll have a whole new of donors plotted out.
+Wait a few seconds and, boom, you'll have a whole new group of donors plotted out.